SunStarSys/www/content/essays/devops.md

 both devs and ops changes is vital.
-Both sets of teams need to be aware of each other's changes, ideally with planning details made available along the way.  **Great things can happen** when the teams are a healthy mix of devs and ops personnel, in a data-driven, transparent culture of work.
+Both sets of teams need to be aware of each other's changes, ideally with planning details made available along the way.  **Great things can happen** when the teams are a healthy mix of devs and ops personnel, in a data-driven, transparent culture of collaborative work.

 $Date$